dkwok2/X-Y-Phone-Rental-Site/README.md

 TODO:
-- Add a product page (HIGH PRIORITY) with cart features(SQL, php)
 - Add a form page(both contact and rating) (Medium Priority)
 - Add a media query for responsiveness (HIGH PRIORITY)
-- Find ways to store forms and ratings / calculate averages and competitor prices (Low Priority)
+- Find ways to store forms and ratings (Low Priority)
 - Add a toggle day/night mode
 - Add a thank you for participating page
-- Add an animating border for the forms